wavespectra/wavespectra/docs/fitting_2d.rst

 above the frequency peak at rates defined by the gradients :math:`\frac{\partial{\theta}}{\partial{f}}` and :math:`\frac{\partial{\sigma}}{\partial{f}}`.

-The `Bunney et al. (2014)`_ asymmetrical distribution is designed for wind sea systems satisfying the following constraints:
+The asymmetrical distribution is designed for wind sea systems satisfying the following
+constraints:

 :math:`T_m<10s`, and